jirah2018/Panda-Challenge/README.md

 # Panda-Challenge
-This assignment analyzes the strategic decisions concerning future budgets and priorities.
+This assignment analyzes the strategic decisions concerning future budgets and priorities that board of districts needs to decide.

 ****Created the following metrics including: